TylerRyan16/Skills-Lab/README.md

 # Skills-Lab-5
-I made a program that takes a name input and an age input.
-Depending on your age, the program outputs different statements about you.
-I was very sick when we were supposed to do this in class, and I was never able to get a partner.
-I'm just hoping that this is good enough!!!
+This program takes your name, age, and hair color as an input.
+Based on the user input, different output statements are produced.

+To use it, just run the program, and type in your name, age, and hair color when prompted.

+You could download the file and add to it if you wish.